Multi-cloud databases: How to deploy and manage them Compare NoSQL database types in the cloud

 8. Balancing stability and simplicity

-Any new infrastructure for storing and transferring data has the potential to create a new point of failure.
-Consider how to minimize disruptions to operations when a system or network goes offline.
-"Solving this is a bit like an insurance policy," Kearney's Swartz said.
+Any new infrastructure to store, transfer and manage data has the potential to create new points of failure.
+Organizations with hybrid clouds need to consider how to minimize disruptions to business operations when a database system or network goes offline.
+"Solving this is a bit like an insurance policy," Swartz said.
 "One can absolutely create redundancy and fail-safe mechanisms, but the costs are quite high."
 The approach most companies follow is to tier data based on business criticality and provide the costliest redundancy for only the most critical data.

-It's also important to provision for the work needed to integrate multiple systems.
-Every additional system or database brings another interface necessary for integration with core applications and systems.
+Provisioning for the work needed to integrate multiple systems is also a must.
+Every additional system or database brings another interface for integration with core applications and systems.
 Developing an architecture with fewer interfaces can lower management risk.

 Managing a hybrid cloud environment can be far more complex and drive higher costs, compared to a cloud-only or on-premises approach, Swartz said.
-Changes, updates, patches and enhancements all require more extensive and elaborate planning, testing and monitoring to avoid creating a domino effect of compatibility issues.
+Database changes, updates, patches and enhancements all require more extensive and elaborate planning, testing and monitoring to avoid creating a domino effect of compatibility issues.

 Dig Deeper on Data governance